-OB associations have been accused of being hazardous to planetary formation (e.g. Throop et al. 2001; Hester et al. 2004).
-On the contrary, our results indicate that UV radiation fields in an OB association may actually stimulate a critical step in planet formation - the growth of kilometer-size planetesimals.
-If our Solar System formed via the method described here, the initial disk mass must have been greater than $0.02M{\odot}$ because that disk leaves insufficient material outward of 5 AU from which to form the giant planet cores, assuming the standard core-and-envelope scenario of Pollack et al. (1994).
+OB associations have been accused of being hazardous to planetary formation (e.g., Throop et al. 2001; Hester et al. 2004).
+On the contrary, our results indicate that UV radiation fields in an OB association may actually stimulate a critical step in planet formation-the growth of kilometer-size planetesimals.
+If our solar system formed by means of the method described here, the initial disk mass must have been greater than 0.02 M{\odot} , because that disk leaves insufficient material outward of 5 AU from which to form the giant planet cores, assuming the standard core-and-envelope scenario of Pollack et al. (1994).
 These planets have cores totaling roughly 40 Earth masses; our simulation leaves only a total of 4 Earth masses.
 If the disk were only several times more massive, however, the nonlinear dependence between initial and final dust masses would imply that sufficient mass for the cores would remain.
-The formation of planetesimals in our model depends on the loss of most of the disk's gas envelope, after which there would be insufficient material from which to form the giant planets' atmospheres; therefore, if giant planets form near OB associations, they may have formed by more rapid methods (e.q., Boss 2003).
-Partial retention of the gas envelope enabling giant planet formation could occur if photo-evaporation ceases due to the short lifetimes of the illuminating stars, or if the gravitational radius $r{II}$ were moved outward from 5 AU.
+The formation of planetesimals in our model depends on the loss of most of the disk's gas envelope, after which there would be insufficient material from which to form the giant planets' atmospheres; therefore, if giant planets form near OB associations, they may have formed by more rapid methods (e.g., Boss 2003).
+Partial retention of the gas envelope, enabling giant planet formation, could occur if photoevaporation ceases as a result of the short lifetimes of the illuminating stars, or if the gravitational radius $r{\rm II}$ is moved outward from 5 AU.